GameServerManagers/LinuxGSM-Docs/SteamCMD-Login.md

+SteamCMD requires a login to use its services.

 ## Anonymous Login

 The majority of game servers though SteamCMD are freely available to download.
 These servers can be accessed by logging in to SteamCMD as _anonymous_.